Skirmish at Cedar Creek: Camp Captain Mooney Cemetery

 Camp Captain Mooney Cemetery was established on the same day of the battle.
 The cemetery is named after the Camp Captain Mooney outpost in the vicinity of where the battle occurred.
-The camp name comes from Jesse E. Mooney of the Louisiana Militia.
+The camp name comes from George Mooney (Builder of the Confederate Gun Boat in Jacksonville, on whose land it was located.
 It is owned by the United Daughters of the Confederacy.